 Perhaps the most essential stress-reduction tactic that anyone has ever taught me is not to believe everything I think.
 In uncertain times, it’s particularly important not to believe thoughts that argue for the worst-case scenario.

 Of course, it can be helpful to consider worst-case scenarios so we can actively prevent disaster.
 But when we believe those stressful thoughts, we tend to react emotionally as though the worst case is already happening in real life, not just in our heads.
 We grieve for things we haven’t actually lost and react to events that are not actually happening.
 This makes us feel threatened, afraid and unsafe when we are simply believing our thoughts.

 Instead of buying into every stressful thought, we can actively imagine the best possible scenario too.
-We can find silver linings to replace ruminations.
+Sometimes we can find silver linings to replace our ruminations.
 This counters our natural tendency to overestimate risks and negative consequences.